Own-Data-Privateer/hoardy-mail/README.md

 Click the above image to see the full terminal recording video of `imaparms` invocation (with account data edited out and replaced by fake GMail accounts in post-processing) running `new-mail-hook` indexing new mail with [`notmuch`](https://notmuchmail.org/) ([see workflow example below](#workflow)), followed by a full-text search in Emacs UI of `notmuch`.

-It was recorded on a 2012-era laptop (Thinkpad X230 with Intel Core i5-3230M CPU @ 2.60GHz with 16GB RAM and Samsung 870 EVO SSD), my `notmuch` database contains ~4 millions messages, and the whole search takes only 0.25 seconds in person (but about 2 seconds in the video because rendering an [`asciinema`](https://github.com/asciinema/asciinema) file to gif and then compressing it into webm adds extra time between frames, so it looks much more laggy than it actually is at the end there).
+It was recorded on a 2013-era laptop (Thinkpad X230 with Intel Core i5-3230M CPU @ 2.60GHz upgraded with 16GB RAM and Samsung 870 EVO SSD), my `notmuch` database contains ~4 millions messages, and the whole search takes only 0.25 seconds in person (but about 2 seconds in the video because rendering an [`asciinema`](https://github.com/asciinema/asciinema) file to gif and then compressing it into webm adds extra time between frames, so it looks much more laggy than it actually is at the end there).

 # <span id="why"/>Why does `imaparms` exist?